Website Policies; Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR)

 - Manual inspection using Apple's screen-access technology - VoiceOver

-- For multi-media features such as webcasts, images, PowerPoint documents, audio/video components, and other specialized Web-based applications, the KTDRR staff works closely with individual viewers and the W3C Web Accessibility in Mind (WebAim) discussion group to resolve accessibility challenges in order to identify and address accessibility barriers that may be inherent in certain designs or software applications.
+- For multimedia features such as webcasts, images, PowerPoint documents, audio/video components, and other specialized Web-based applications, the KTDRR staff works closely with individual viewers and the W3C Web Accessibility in Mind (WebAim) discussion group to resolve accessibility challenges in order to identify and address accessibility barriers that may be inherent in certain designs or software applications.

 - The website is based on the Web Experience Toolkit (WET) that includes ready-made solutions for building and maintaining innovative Web sites that are accessible, usable, (respects accessibility WCAG 2.0 AA and WAI-ARIA, HTML 5.0 technologies), and interoperable.
-These tools and solutions are open source software and free for use, and customize.
-The toolkit complies with CLF 2.0 standards, and the proposed new Standard on Web Accessibility; the toolkit will also ease compliance with upcoming Web Standards, including Web Usability and Web Interoperability.
-WET is highly recommended for use on Government of Canada Websites.

 Attribution and Disclaimer Statement

 KTDRR understands the value of your personal information and we respect your right to privacy.
 We make no effort to identify public users of our site and we do not log the specific identity of visitors.
 No identifying data is disclosed to any third party for any purpose.
 Data that we collect is used only for server administration and our Web site usage research and reporting.
-If you register to receive our newsletters, participate in our workshops or purchase items from AIR's publications catalog, we will ask for personal information such as your name, e-mail address, postal address, phone number or credit card information.
+If you register to receive our newsletters, participate in our workshops or purchase items from AIR's publications catalog, we will ask for personal information such as your name, e-mail address, postal address, or phone number.
 If we want you to provide additional information, we will explain why we need the additional information and how it will be used at the time of the request.

 Data Collection: We log HTTP requests to our server.
 This means that we know the originating IP address (e.g. 127.0.0.1) of a user agent requesting a URL.
 We also know the Referrer and User-Agent information accompanied with an HTTP request.
 We analyze the log files monthly to determine which files are most requested and the referring site or user agent which prompted the request.
 Occasionally we conduct voluntary online surveys on a specific topic.